Cryptogyny: Terminology

-The term 'cryptogyny' is made up of two Greek lexemes, crypto ('hide, hide') and gyné ('woman') that are part of other words, generally cultism, in Catalan and other languages.
+The term 'cryptogyny' is made up of two Greek lexemes, crypto ('hide, hide') and gyné ('woman') that are part of other words, generally cultisms, in Catalan and other languages.
 In fact, the Italian equivalent (the corresponding noun and adjective: cryptogyny or crittogynia and criptogina) can be found in some biology texts in reference to species in which the female or female organs are not externally visible.
 For example, the mealybug Suturaspis archangelskyae is described as "cryptogenic" and the 1839 Panlessico Italiano dictionary included the term crittogynia (with the synonym cryptogynia) to describe an aquatic fern in which the sporangium is hidden.

 In the scientific field, the minimization or concealment of research and discoveries carried out by female researchers, known as the "Matilda effect", is a case of cryptogyny.
 By coining the term, Pozo and Padilla wanted to name a phenomenon that was well known in the history of science and in the history of women, because "social conscience is satisfied with actions and omissions, with silences and with words: what is not included in the dictionary apparently does not exist".
 They consider that the concealment of women's achievements or their underestimation has been symbolic violence that has continued over time.